-I first read this haunting and powerful book last year in January.
-It was the second book I was reading in 2018 and I was stunned.
-‘The Vegetarian’ by accomplished and award-winning writer Han Kang gave me a new understanding of how to present literature.
-I read the book again this January around the same time and was as mesmerized by it as I was back in 2018.
+I first read this powerful, haunting book in January last year.
+It was the second book I was reading in 2018, and it overpowered me.
+The Vegetarian by accomplished and award-winning writer Han Kang gave me a new understanding of presenting literature.
+I reread the book this January around the same time and was again mesmerized by it.

 Han Kang’s unique book has surpassed most of the material I have ever read in my time as a compulsive reader.
-The novel approach to integrate the objectification of women in art, the sexism that exists practically all across the globe, and the dawn of a new way of thinking, through the eyes of a woman this time, is all brought out beautifully by Kang.
+The novel approach to integrate the objectification of women in art, the sexism that exists practically across the globe, and the dawn of a new way of thinking, through the eyes of a woman this time, are all brought out beautifully by Kang.

-Along with a unique style of telling a story through haunting sentences and descriptions, ‘The Vegetarian’ has proved itself to be a seminal work in 21st century literature and a real work of art.
+Along with a unique story style through haunting sentences and descriptions, The Vegetarian has proved to be a seminal work in twenty-first-century literature and a real piece of art.

 Then something happens.
-This something is the dream of Yeong-hye which invariably overnight makes her give up meat and she becomes a vegetarian.
+This something is the dream of Yeong-hye, which invariably overnight makes her give up meat, and she becomes a vegetarian.

-Yeong-hye is every woman who deviates from the natural scheme of things laid down for her by man or more correctly, the laws made by men and enacted out by all who are blind.
+Yeong-hye is every woman who deviates from the natural scheme of things laid down for her by man or, more correctly, the laws made by men and enacted out by all who are blind.

-But the dream opens Yeong-hye’s eyes and she realizes that she needs to deviate.
+But the dream opens Yeong-hye’s eyes, and she realizes that she needs to deviate.